bjnath/demodocs/new_docs_dev.md

 ImportError: Something is wrong with the numpy installation.
 While importing we detected an older version of numpy in ['/home/bjn/numpy_git/numpy-1/numpy'].
 One uninstall numpy until none is found, then reinstall this version.
 ```
 [Remove the numpy install and rebuild NumPy](#removing-and-rebuilding-the-numpy-install).

+## NumPy build failures

+NumPy should always build cleanly if you've pulled the master branch from the server.
+Assume
+any error is due to a corrupted install; [remove the numpy install and rebuild NumPy](#removing-and-rebuilding-the-numpy-install).

 ### Removing and rebuilding the numpy install